PawanRoy1997/PawanRoy1997/README.md

 <h2> Hi, I'm Pawan Roy</h2>

-I am curious kind of person and likes to try new technologies.
-I mostly work with Kotlin in android development and also like to learn web frameworks and databases.
+Android Application Developer.
+Like to try new technologies.
+Foodie.

 You can contact me if want collaboration in any project.